maxpilipovic/maxpilipovic.com/content/blog/half-way-2025/index2.md

 ### I FINISHED MY FIRST YEAR OF GRAD SCHOOL 🦍

 Shittt time has really flown, it's already June.
-I'm currently working at INB as a software dev intern, where I'm building a pretty exciting project: an IT chatbot that acts as the first level of support for company employees.
-It's trained on company-specific data and integrates both OpenAI's API and FreshService's API (the helpdesk ticketing system we use).
+I'm currently working at INB as a IT/dev intern, where I'm building a pretty exciting project: an IT chatbot that acts as the first level of support for company employees.
 It’s been a fun and interesting experience so far!

 Today marks **Day 142** of my Programming Everyday series on YouTube.
 I can't believe I'm nearly five months into this journey.
 I'm proud of the progress I've made, especially in competitive programming.
 Today also happens to be my first-ever livestream on YouTube, I'm curious to see how it goes by my next update.
 I'm excited to see how this goes!